levibostian/pyInteractiveTesting/README.md

 * Edit the input.txt file.
 On each line, type the text to send to a given input statement.
 For each separate group of inputs, enter an empty line.
 Example contents of input.txt:
 ```
-# grader input.txt
+# tester input.txt
+# lines beginning with # are comments.
-# Enter one value per line input() statement to sent to student's assignment.
+# Enter one value per line per input() statement to send to script.
+# Separate sets of input statements with a blank line.
 5
 try this text!
 65.7